 A single-ended SCSI configuration is supported.
 The hardware and termination specifications of this interface type can be found in Section 4, Physical Characteristics, of the SCSI X3T9/89-042 Standard.

 Only unshielded connectors can be used.
-Socketed internal termination is provided.

 The following are possible cable and terminator sources: